 The Neighbourhood Watch co-ordinator is Julie Collinson 01751 417607.

 FISH & CHIPS

-On Fridays a mobile Fish & Chips vehicle (Truly Scrumptious) parks outside the village hall between 6.15 to 6.35 pm.
+On Fridays a mobile Fish & Chips van (Truly Scrumptious) parks outside the village hall around 5.55 to 6.25 pm.

 PROPERTY FOR SALE

 A range of self catering holiday cottages and forest lodges are available if you wish to stay here.
-Please view Cropton Lodges – Keldy Forest Cabins – The Green Cottage – Bank Top Cottage – Laura’s Cottage – Rosecroft Cottage
+Please view Cropton Lodges – Keldy Forest Cabins – Bank Top Cottage – Laura’s Cottage – Rosecroft Cottage